Arabicsource/ahsan/README.md

 the job of extracting and indexing the file's content on to the queue for another service to carry it out.

+As Ahsan currently stands it may be broken part into further smaller parts.
+The web crawling part being put in a seperate package, and functioning as an imported package independent of Ahsan and other Maktabah services.
+However, this may very well be delayed for a much later period in the project.

 #### Functionality
 ------------------